apollo

 Drug-Food Interaction: DINOPROSTONE is known to interact with alcohol.
 So, do not consume alcohol while using DINOPROSTONE.

-Drug-Disease Interaction: DINOPROSTONE should not be given to the patients with previous cesarean section, heart, lung, kidney or liver disease, glaucoma (increased pressure in the eye), epilepsy, genital herpes, suffered from asthma, hypertension (high blood pressure), if you more than 40 weeks pregnant or are more than 35 years, the pelvis is too small for normal delivery.
+Drug-Disease Interaction: DINOPROSTONE should not be given to the patients with previous cesarean section, heart, lung, kidney or liver disease, glaucoma (increased pressure in the eye), epilepsy, genital herpes, suffered from asthma, hypertension (high blood pressure), if you are more than 40 weeks pregnant or are more than 35 years, the pelvis is too small for normal delivery.

 Drug-Drug Interactions Checker List: